vaibot-io/vaibot-sdk-ts/README.md

 <!-- Start API Key Disclaimer -->
 ## This SDK requires an API key

-Head over to https://www.vaibot.io to demo how it works, and grab an API key to tr
+Head over to https://www.vaibot.io to demo how it works, and grab an API key.

 <!-- End API Key Disclaimer -->